mwbowers/mwbowers.github.io/reference/runtime/qsys-runtime-job-support/lda-offset-exception.md

 ---
 title: LDAOffsetException class
+description: The exception that is thrown when a field being get or set from the LDA has a negative offset.

 ---

 The exception that is thrown when a field being get or set from the LDA has a negative offset.